lavaeater/suburban-commando/README.md

 I want them to naturally **flock**, so that if they are not doing anything top priority (like attacking a player), they will check their surroundings to see if there are any other enemies around.
 This obviously only goes for our zombie enemies.

 If they are in a flock or lonely, they should try to find food.
 Food is defined as, for now, the door to houses.
-T
+They want to find housedoors.

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.